-It is a breach of copyright to produce, perform, present or make copies of a script either in its entirety or in the form of excerpts, whether or not any admission charge is made, without a licence to do so.
+It is a breach of copyright to produce, perform, present or make copies of a script either in its entirety or in the form of excerpts, whether or not any admission charge is made, without a licence.

-Please note that you must make sure you have acquired a licence before starting rehearsals or issuing publicity.
+Please note that you must acquire a licence before starting rehearsals or issuing publicity.

-We welcome enquiries from all producers and directors to discuss your needs and interest in New Zealand plays.
-We have strong in-house knowledge of current and historical New Zealand work and are here to assist in matching producers and directors with plays.
-We are happy to provide copies to producers and directors.
+We welcome enquiries.
+We have strong in-house knowledge of current and historical New Zealand work, and are here to assist in matching producers and directors with plays.

 STEP 1: FIND THE PLAY

-You are looking for a New Zealand play to produce: Browse the online SCRIPT SEARCH or get in touch with us to discuss what you are looking for.
+If you already know what play you want a licence for, or you are looking for a suitable play, use our SCRIPT SEARCH tool, or get in touch with our Script Coordinator to discuss what you are looking for.

 STEP 2: APPLY FOR THE RIGHTS